Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 You didn't think they spent a ton of money on political donations and PR for nothing, did you?

+Sounds like you're off your meds.
+Do you have a phone number we can call so a competent adult can come get you and take you to a safe place?

-Looks like the true colors come out in the wash (Score:1)
+Looks like the true colors come out in the wash (Score:2)

 What was that about Obama instituting policies that were unnecessary and unneeded?